m2osw/snapcpp/README.md

 website data, other computers may have various caches, but they do not retain the official website data.)

+## Port Allocation

+The project uses ports in the range 4000 and 4999 inclusive.
+The following lists the current usage so we can make sure that we do not attempt to assign the same port number to two different services.

+* snapserver / tcp -- 4004
+* sendmail / udp -- 4005
+* pagelist / udp -- 4006
+* snapserver / udp -- 4007
+* snapcommunicatord / tcp / private network -- 4040
+* snapcommunicatord / udp -- 4041
+* snapdbproxy / tcp -- 4042 (will be retired)
+* fluid-settingsd / tcp -- 4049
+* snaploggerd / tcp -- 4050
+* snaploggerd / udp -- 4051 (log rotate)

+At this time, the number of ports is relatively small because most of our services connect to the snapcommunicatord and then it sends messages through that system instead of each service having a listening server and making sure that all IPs and Ports are correct.
+The snapcommunicator sends the messages between services making it really easy for each service to send and receive messages.
+That also means those services connect to port 4040 locally and then communicate to all the other services anywhere in the cluster that way.

 ## Cassandra Requirement

 The reason for having at least 4 Cassandra nodes is because you want